PaulvonRedmont/PaulvonRedmont/README.md

 ## 🚀 Projects

-Here are some projects I've worked on (although most of my more impressive and useful work is closed source):
+Here are some projects I've worked on (although most of my more impressive and useful work is closed source and/or completely lost in the digital void):

 Redmont Client (RL-Powered ML bot for Amazon Alexa's Knight Manager):
 [GitHub Repository](https://github.com/PaulvonRedmont/Redmont-Client)